-- Skill of choosing appropriate methods & assessing young people's learning needs & objectives - Skill of identifying, organising & referring to appropriate resources to support one's own learning - Skill of initiating & supporting self-reflection on learning - Skill of identifying dimensions & stages in group processes - Skill of building up & supporting the self-confidence of young people - Skill of empathising in a way that others can learn from one's experience - Skill of addressing crisis situations - Skill of enabling individual and/or group reflection on ethical issues - Motivates - & empowers young people - Is honest, respectful & transparent - Fosters democratic & active participation - Respects ethical boundaries when working with (the group of, young people - Raises young people's awareness of the power of change - Supports young people in dealing with crisis situations in a fair & constructive manner - Generates trust & maintains confidentiality - Acknowledges the experiences of others - Encourages & actively supports collective action. - Addresses factors supporting & blocking creativity - Has the courage to improvise & experiment & recognises the importance of this - Aims at reaching educational aims by using specific ways & methods that encourage creativity, problem solving, 'out-of-the-box' thinking, in different environmental aspects - Is OK with imperfections, failures, and mistakes
+- Motivates and empowers young people - · Is honest, respectful and transparent - Fosters democratic and active participation - Respects ethical boundaries when working with (the group of) young people - · Raises young people's awareness of the power of change - Supports young people in dealing with crisis situations in a fair and constructive manner - Recognises own feelings and values and role models this process to others - Creates a supportive environment to act on value, both residential and online - Generates trust and maintains confidentiality, respects of privacy and data - · Acknowledges the experiences of others - Encourages and actively supports collective actions - · Addresses factors supporting and blocking creativity - Has the courage to improvise and experiment and recognises the importance of this - Aims at reaching educational aims by using specific ways and methods that encourage creativity, problem solving, 'out-of-the-box' thinking, in different environmental aspects - Is OK with imperfections, failures, and mistakes - Confidently and constructively challenges a 'them and us' mindset

-2 Designing programmes
+Designing programmes...

 ...involves a good understanding of the different groups and environments that a youth worker works with.
-This precondition is essential to being able to develop and design programmes - be it with an explicit educational purpose or not.
+This pre-condition is essential to being able to develop and design programmes - be it with an explicit educational purpose or not.
 The youth worker applies non-formal learning values and principles in the programmes and responds to the needs and realities of young people, which are more complex in an international context.
-This competence area includes, implicitly, how designing programmes can involve addressing political, societal and cultural issues in youth work.
+This competence area includes, implicitly, how designing programmes can involve addressing political, societal, technological and cultural issues in youth work and how it can be opened up to include the wider community.